abhijaatx/TaskList/README.md

 ## Usage

--Visit / and enter your username to start using the app.
+#Visit / and enter your username to start using the app.
--Use the form to add new tasks.
+#Use the form to add new tasks.
--Click edit (✏️) to update a task.
+#Click edit (✏️) to update a task.
--Filter and search tasks easily.
+#Filter and search tasks easily.
--All data is saved per user in localStorage.
+#All data is saved per user in localStorage.

 ---